lucas-jammes/lucas-jammes/README.md

 ---

 ⚡ **Fun Fact:** When I'm not immersed in the world of technology, you can often find me in nature, reveling in the soothing symphony of birdsong.
-There's something incredibly calming about watching birds – it's a different kind of problem-solving, understanding the language of nature!
+There's something incredibly calming about watching birds – it's a different kind of problem-solving, understanding the language of nature !

 ---